GryphusOneSeven/SolidJSGallery/README.md

 # SolidJSGallery

-A mini web application build with SolidJS
+A mini web application built with SolidJS